gnur/dekeijzer.xyz/content/about.md

 ---
 # public speaking

+## EdgeCase 2025 - My Beefs
+A group therapy session about stuff that should we just not be doing anymore in 2025.

+## Dutch Cloud Native Day 2025 - Using k9s for maximum efficiency
+k9s is a great tool for gaining insights in your kubernetes cluster.
+But k9s can do so much more than you might expect.

+## DevOpsDays 2025 - Talos hands-on Workshop
+A hands on workshop on working with Talos.
+Quickly explaining what talos is and how to use it for maximum efficiency.

+## Dutch Cloud Native Day 2024 - The Hybrid Kubernetes Cluster
+Lightning talk about what kinds of clusters you can create when you don't have to worry about connectivity anymore.
+Multi-cloud, cloud and on prem and even multi region is all possible with modern tooling and carefull planning.

 ## EdgeCase 2024 - Cowboy stories from the Cloud Native world
 We told some stories about the cloud native world and how you can cowboy your way around certain restrictions.